 Many hackers strive to compromise any system that they think is highly vulnerable.
 Others prefer well-protected systems as it increases their ranking and status in the hacker community.

-Ethical hacking, also known as white-hat hacking, aims at exploring loopholes that could be targeted by a black-hat hacker.
+Ethical hacking, also known as white-hat hacking, aims at exploring loopholes that a black-hat hacker could target.
 The intent is to provide the ultimate protection for a system by exploiting vulnerabilities from a malicious hacker’s viewpoint.
 It is a proactive risk management approach that provides for on-going security enhancements of your system.
 An ethical hacker MUST, therefore, thinks as the bad-guy hacker does.

 Why do you need to hack your systems?